MihaiAC/strawberry-job-board-api/GraphQL sqla app/General notes.md

+Small Python project exploring working with GraphQL.
+Stack used:
+- Strawberry - code-first Python GraphQL library.
+- SQLAlchemy as the ORM for a Postgres DB
+- FastAPI for exposing the endpoint and injecting request context into the Strawberry queries/mutations
+- Fully-tested with pytest
+- Containerized app, testing and DBs (dev, test)
+- Authentication model with JWTs that expire
+- Explored an authorization model for different queries, mutations, DB tables

+Repository pattern for mutation -> db.
+Refactoring code trivial with testing

 #### Nested Queries

 Mention N+1 problem in relation to this.
+Mention how you did it before discovering field resolvers?
+First time around was not aware of the existence of DataLoaders and thought I had to implement a join resolver myself => restricted depth and created a naive implementation.
+But I was working against the way in which this was supposed to be done.

 The naive way is to just put lazy="joined" on every relationship, but even that doesn't cover every case e.g:
 ```